 We teach girls that they cannot be sexual being in the way that boys are.

-Over the next two hours, Beyoncé takes us to New Orleans (“Crazy in Love”), to America (“Lift Every Voice and Sing”), to the opera (“I Care”), to middle school (“Soulja”), to the depths of heartbreak (“Me, Myself, and I”), to the top of the charts (“Single Ladies”).
+Over the next two hours, Beyoncé takes us to the South (“Formation”), to America (“Lift Every Voice and Sing”), to the opera (“I Care”), to middle school (“Soldier”), to the depths of heartbreak (“Me, Myself, and I”), to the top of the charts (“Single Ladies”).
 It’s a cultural moment, a show for the ages that seems as meaningful to her as it is to us.
 She thanks us for letting her be the first black woman to headline Coachella.
 She thanks all the women who have opened doors so she could be here.
 She keeps it strictly a family affair, the only guests being her husband, her sister and the women who co-authored her rise, Kelly Rowland and Michelle Williams.
 It’s a reminder that music has never been about trends or genre, but where you’re from and what you’ve experienced.

 In the ecstatic comedown of the hours after the show, I encounter a few others with critiques of Queen Bey.
 I’m told she’s too bombastic, too over-the-top; I think about the crowdmembers peeling off as the drum line continued playing with fireworks going off over the stage, a polite golf clap compared to what had just happened below.
 It was too much for some people; too extra.
-And that, like every detail of the show, was the point: You have no option but to hear her.
+And that, like every detail of the show, was the point: She, as a black woman, had to be too perfect, had to do it all—be an independent woman and loyal wife to a cheating husband, a mother of three and a sexual temptress, a pop star and a Pitchfork darling, a diva in a hoodie nailing every dance move in six inch heels—just to get here.
+Now you have no option but to hear her.

 My anti-bombast pal tells me he prefers subtlety.
-But Beyoncé gives us subtlety, too – the way she moves her fingers along with the high hat in “Partition,” the slump of the dancers during Nina Simone’s version of “Strange Fruit.”
+But subtlety is a luxury when you're historically invisible.
+And Beyoncé bestows that on us, too—the way she moves her fingers along with the high hat in “Partition,” the slump of the dancers during Nina Simone’s "Lilac Wine" interlude.